yodermk/map-game-board-rs/README.md

 Copyright to code is retained by each contributor, who agrees to license it as noted above.
-It is intended the relicensing not be possible.
+It is intended that relicensing not be possible.
 We hope this will be the basis for many Free games in the future.